iaindooley/Decal60MinuteTutorial/README.md

  - API design issues
  - We need hosting on all major continents
  - Using data-dcl prefixes on decal attributes
+ - More flexible hosting configuration (including better support for SSL)

 More details on each of these points is included as an appendix at the end of the tutorial in the section "Detailed description of issues we aim to fix before launching for public use".